-Timeouts are lightning-quick interviews, questions to help you get to know the players holding court at Dribbble.
-To celebrate our fifth, we at Dribbble are sitting in the Timeout seat.
-Today: Susanna Baird.
+Timeouts are lightning-quick interviews, five questions to help you get to know the players holding court at Dribbble.
+Thanks to Balraj for being this week’s interviewee.

 Who are you?
 Let us know where you hail from and what you do.